3A Expertise - "Industrial Management and Supply Chain" Course

 Campus

-Arts et Métiers Campus Arts et Métiers Lille
+Arts et Métiers Campus Arts et Métiers Metz

 Objectives

-• in the form of a 12-month professional training contract.
-During this period, the learner is employed by a company (at a minimum of 80% of the minimum wage) and alternates between periods at the School and in the company (on average, 2 days in the company + 3 days at school per week in the 9th semester, then full-time in the company in the 10th semester).
+This training program is offered in the form of a 12-month professional training contract.
+During this year, the learner is therefore employed by a company (at a minimum of 80% of the minimum wage) and alternates (for approximately three weeks at a time) between the School and their company.

 Program